GradientCrux/basic_sql_interview/README.md

 Write a statement to show

-- the most recent version of this line item
+- The most recent version of this line item

     ![ERD](./diagrams/most_recent_line.png)